thousandeyes/thousandeyes-sdk-java/usage/docs/UsageApi.md

         UsageApi apiInstance = new UsageApi(defaultClient);
         String aid = "1234"; // String | A unique identifier associated with your account group.
 You can retrieve your `AccountGroupId` from the `/account-groups` endpoint.
 Note that you must be assigned to the target account group.
 Specifying this parameter without being assigned to the target account group will result in an error response.
-        List<Expand> expand = Arrays.asList(); // List<Expand> | Expands the available resources.
+        List<ExpandUsageOptions> expand = Arrays.asList(); // List<ExpandUsageOptions> | Expands the available resources.
 By default, no expansion takes place if the  `expand` query parameter is not passed.
 For example, to expand the \"tests\"  resource, pass the query '?expand=test'. try {
             Usage result = apiInstance.getUsage(aid, expand);
             System.out.println(result);